robertlisaru/multimedia-html-cast/README.md

 # multimedia-html-cast
 Use your smart tv web browser to view (cast) local multimedia files from your PC in a html web page served locally (LAN).
-Very useful when other cast methods are not available.
+Useful when other cast methods are not available.

 ## implemented using